rclone/rclone/docs/content/rc.md

 - name - name of remote
 - parameters - a map of \{ "key": "value" \} pairs

-See the [config password command](/commands/rclone_config_password/) command for more information on the above.
+See the [config password](/commands/rclone_config_password/) command for more information on the above.

 **Authentication is required for this call.**